Jute: History

 Jute has been used for making textiles in the Indus valley civilization since the 3rd millennium BC.

-In classical antiquity, Pliny recorded that jute plants were used as food in Ancient Egypt.
-It may have also been cultivated by the Jews in the Near East.

-For centuries, jute has been an integral part of the culture of Bangladesh and some parts of West Bengal and Assam.
+For centuries, jute has been a part of the culture of Bangladesh and some parts of West Bengal and Assam.
 The British started trading in jute during the seventeenth century.
 During the reign of the British Empire, jute was also used in the military.
 British jute barons grew rich by processing jute and selling manufactured products made from it.
 Dundee Jute Barons and the British East India Company set up many jute mills in Bengal, and by 1895 jute industries in Bengal overtook the Scottish jute trade.
 Many Scots emigrated to Bengal to set up jute factories.
 More than a billion jute sandbags were exported from Bengal to the trenches of World War I, and to the American South for bagging cotton.
-It was used in the fishing, construction, art and the arms industries.
-Due to its coarse and tough texture, it could initially only be processed by hand, until someone in Dundee discovered that treating it with whale oil made it machine processable.
-The industry boomed throughout the eighteenth and nineteenth centuries ("jute weaver" was a recognized trade occupation in the 1900 UK census), but this trade had largely ceased by about 1970 due to the emergence of synthetic fibres.
-In the 21st century, jute again has become an important export crop around the world, mainly in Bangladesh.
+It was used in multiple industries, including the fishing, construction, art, and arms industries.

+Due to its coarse and tough texture, jute could initially only be processed by hand, until someone in Dundee discovered that treating it with whale oil made it machine processable.
+The industry boomed throughout the eighteenth and nineteenth centuries ("jute weaver" was a recognized trade occupation in the 1901 UK census), but this trade largely ceased by about 1970, being substituted for by synthetic fibres.
+In the 21st century, jute has become a large export again, mainly in Bangladesh.

 Production

 The jute fiber comes from the stem and ribbon (outer skin) of the jute plant.
-The fibers are first extracted by retting.
-The retting process consists of bundling jute stems together and immersing them in slow running water.
+The fibers are first extracted by retting, a process in which jute stems are bundled together and immersed in slow running water.
 There are two types of retting: stem and ribbon.
-After the retting process, stripping begins; women and children usually do this job.
-In the stripping process, non-fibrous matter is scraped off, then the workers dig in and grab the fibers from within the jute stem.
+After the retting process, stripping begins.
+In the stripping process, workers scrape off non-fibrous matter, then dig in and grab the fibers from within the jute stem.

 Jute is a rain-fed crop with little need for fertilizer or pesticides, in contrast to cotton's heavy requirements.
 Production in India is concentrated mostly in West Bengal.
 India is the world's largest producer of jute, but imported approximately 162,000 tonnes of raw fiber and 175,000 tonnes of jute products in 2011.
 India, Pakistan, and China import significant quantities of jute fiber and products from Bangladesh, as do the United Kingdom, Japan, United States, France, Spain, Ivory Coast, Germany and Brazil.
+Jute and jute products formerly held the top position among Bangladesh's most exported goods, although now they stand second after ready-made apparel.
+Annually, Bangladesh produces 7 to 8 million bales of raw jute, out of which 0.6 to 0.8 million bales are exported to international markets.
+China, India, and Pakistan are the primary importers of Bangladeshi raw jute.